Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 How to use this workout

-Aim for even pacing on every 75 and 50.
-Use a pace clock or watch to keep the rest consistent.
-The goal is steady effort with the same stroke count each repeat.
-If your splits drift, add rest before you speed up.
+Use this beginner pace swim workout when you want better pacing control and steady aerobic work.
+Aim for even pacing on every 75 and 50, and use a pace clock or watch to keep your rest consistent.
+Hold your stroke count range on each repeat.
+If your splits drift, add rest before you swim harder.

 Set breakdown